salesforce-ux/design-system/CONTRIBUTING.md

 You can choose the component, variant, and modifiers to preview as well as background color and screen size.
 It also previews the sass docs.

-Everything in the design system is driven by [annotations](https://github.com/salesforce-ux/design-system-internal#annotations) and the previewer is no different. **To see any work in the previewer, you must add annotations to your code.**

 ## Annotations

-Annotations are the metadata that describe the entire system.
+Annotations are the metadata that describe the entire system. **To see any work in the previewer, you must add annotations to your code.**

 The most intriguing part is the `@selector/@restrict` pair.
 Each CSS selector should have a corresponding selector describing where it can be applied.
 Both are normal CSS selectors that will behave like a DOM query.